travis-ci/docs-travis-ci-com/docs/user/caching.md

 Otherwise it will automatically add the *--path* option.
 In this case it will either use the value of the environment variable *BUNDLE_PATH* or, if it is missing, *vendor/bundle*.

+#### With a custom install step

+Bundler caching will not automatically work if you override the install step.
+You can instead use the [arbitrary directory caching method](#Arbitrary-directories) described below:

+    language: ruby
+    install: bundle install --without development --deployment
+    cache:
+      directories:
+      - vendor/bundle

+In the above example, you could also omit the install step and instead define [bundler_args](/docs/user/languages/ruby/#Custom-Bundler-arguments-and-Gemfile-locations):

+    language: ruby
+    bundler_args: --without development --deployment
+    cache: bundler

 ### Arbitrary directories

 You can cache arbitrary directories between builds by listing them in your *.travis.yml*: